boutproject/BOUT-dev/manual/sphinx/user_docs/coordinates.rst

    \frac{1}{B}{\boldsymbol{b}}\cdot\nabla\times\nabla\phi
    \end{aligned}

-The second term on the right is identically zero (curl of a nablaient).
+The second term on the right is identically zero (curl of a gradient).
 The first term on the right can be expanded as

 .. math::